 The easy part is building the actual product or delivering the service.
 If you are not convinced, just consider this – Imagine a substance that falls from the sky and springs up from the earth for free.
 Yet, we are willing to pay more for it than we do for gasoline.
 Yep, I’m talking about water.
-Aquafina, Dasani, Fiji, and Evian didn’t invent water and frankly half of all bottled water is just tap water in a bottle.
+Aquafina, Dasani, Fiji, and Evian didn’t invent water and frankly, half of all bottled water is just tap water in a bottle.

 The hard part is finding and convincing someone to buy your product or service.
 The marketing landscape has changed dramatically in recent years.
 There is a common fable that if you place a frog in a pot of boiling water, it will simply jump out.
 However, if you place a frog in cool water and slowly raise the temperature, the frog will remain there until it is cooked.
-Many business owners are not aware that the temperate marketing waters that worked when they started their business is now boiling them alive.
+Many business owners are not aware that the temperate marketing waters that worked when they started their business are now boiling them alive.

 Today we live in what Chris Anderson terms the long tail economy.
 In the old days, a company (large or small) could achieve success by advertising their product on T.V. to convince someone to buy it.
 This type of advertising is called interruption marketing.
-This strategy worked find in the old days when we had just three channels: ABC, NBC, and CBS.
+This strategy worked fine in the old days when we had just three channels: ABC, NBC, and CBS.
 Each network’s goal needed to appeal to all demographics, but they used their programming to narrow the audience for advertisers.
 In fact, networks would often compete for the same demographic during the same time slots.
 Most notably was the afternoon time slots targeting stay-at-home housewives with programming such as soap operas.
-However, from the viewers standpoint, there were very few T.V. viewing options.
+However, from the viewer’s standpoint, there were very few T.V. viewing options.

 Then came cable T.V., which created hundreds of new and targeted channels.
-For instance, cable T.V. provided a venue for all day news channels like CNN, sports channels like ESPN, and even channels targeting history buffs like the History Channel.
+For instance, cable T.V. provided a venue for all-day news channels like CNN, sports channels like ESPN, and even channels targeting history buffs like the History Channel.

 Today, YouTube has created literally millions of channels.
 Many millennials are even cutting the cable cord in favor of YouTube and subscription-based, on-demand streaming products like Netflix or Hulu to watch content free of interruption marketing.